Ways to Get RSEI Results

 Other RSEI results products to download

 RSEI Queries.
 A small Microsoft Access database containing sample queries that allow users to extract data directly from the facility-level RSEI tables, which are distributed in separate relational database.
 Users must have Microsoft Access 2007 or later, at least 2 GB RAM and at least 4 GB of hard drive space.
 RSEI Queries is for users already familiar with RSEI and Access, who have specific data needs that are not met with EasyRSEI, and who know generally which datasets they want.
 Click the link below to download a zipped file containing both databases and a help function with additional information on how to access the data.
-RSEI Queries V2.3.7 contains TRI data from 1988 through 2017, as frozen in the fall of 2018 for the TRI National Analysis dataset (note that the 2017 National Analysis will be published soon).
+RSEI Queries V2.3.7 contains TRI data from 1988 through 2017, as frozen in the fall of 2018 for the TRI National Analysis dataset.

 RSEI Queries Version 2.3.7(825 MB, December 2018)